-Bats are the only CT mammals that can fly.
+Bats are the only Con mammals that can fly.
 They are a common source of phobias although in reality, less than ten out of a thousand bat species feed on the blood of other mammals.

 Most bats eat fruits and insects, with majority of species in the US consuming bugs.
 Therefore, people living in insect prone areas appreciate the feeding habits of these nocturnal creatures.
 Bats are notorious for invading residential homes due to various reasons.
 Homeowners usually call upon us for bat removal services to get rid of these unwanted visitors.

 Invasive Bat Species:

 Two common bat species normally inhabit Connecticut homes, little brown bats and big brown bats.
 The little brown bat is also called the Northern or vesper bat.
 It is quite tiny with a length of 85mm from head to tail, and weighs between 7gm to 9gm.
 It has a uniform dull brown coloration with a grayish underside.
 Its long snout and long ears are the easiest way to recognize it, since males and females are the same size.